zaf00130/ttrss-videoframes/README.md

-videoframes for tt-rss
+embedframes for tt-rss
 ======================

-[Tiny Tiny RSS](http://www.tt-rss.org) plugin to **enable embedded videos** in feeds.
+[Tiny Tiny RSS](http://www.tt-rss.org) plugin to **enable selected embedded iframes** in feeds.

-It currently supports Youtube, Vimeo, Dailymotion, MyVideo, Viddler and SoundCloud.
-If you are missing a site in this list, please [open a ticket](https://github.com/tribut/ttrss-videoframes/issues/new).
+It currently supports Youtube, Vimeo, Dailymotion, MyVideo, Viddler, SoundCloud, Clipsyndicate, Liveleak, News Distribution Network Inc, Facebook, Kickstarter, Scribd and Mediaite .
+If you are missing a site in this list, please [open a ticket](https://github.com/cqrt/ttrss-videoframes/issues/new).

 ![Screenshot](http://i.imgur.com/MhccdQn.png)